ArcanaFramework/arcana/docs/source/data_model.rst

 an XNAT repository directly (i.e. as exposed to the container service) or purely using the API.

-There are four currently implemented :class:`.DataStore` classes:
+There are four :class:`.DataStore` classes currently implemented:

 * :class:`.FileSystem` - access data organised within a arbitrary directory tree on the file system
 * :class:`.BidsFormat` - access data on file systems organised in the `Brain Imaging Data Structure (BIDS) <https://bids.neuroimaging.io/>`__ format (neuroimaging-specific)